ayoayco/web-component-base/README.md

 ```

 ...is like calling the following:
 ```
 this.setAttribute('my-name','hello');
 ```

 Therefore, this will tell the browser that the UI needs a render if the attribute is one of the component's observed attributes we explicitly provided with `static properties = ['my-name']`;

-> This works like [`HTMLElement.dataset`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/dataset), except `dataset` is only for attributes prefixed with `data-*`.
-A camelCase counterpart using `props` will give read/write access to any attribute, with or without the `data-*` prefix.
+> The `props` property of `WebComponent` works like `HTMLElement.dataset`, except `dataset` is only for attributes prefixed with `data-`.
+A camelCase counterpart using `props` will give read/write access to any attribute, with or without the `data-` prefix.
+> However, note that like `HTMLElement.dataset`, values assigned to properties using `WebComponent.props` is always converted into string.
+This will be improved in later versions.

 ### Alternatives

 The current alternatives are using what `HTMLElement` provides out-of-the-box, which are:
-1. `HTMLElement.dataset` for attributes prefixed with `data-*`
+1. `HTMLElement.dataset` for attributes prefixed with `data-*`.
+Read more about this [`on MDN`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/dataset).
-1. Methods for reading/writing attribute values: `setAttribute(...)` and `getAttribute(...)`; note that managing the attribute names as strings can be difficult as the code grows
+1. Methods for reading/writing attribute values: `setAttribute(...)` and `getAttribute(...)`; note that managing the attribute names as strings can be difficult as the code grows.

 ## Quick Start Example